 What are the best practices for writing a privacy policy?

 It is important to consider specific key points to create a compliant privacy policy.
-The following information provides an overview of best practices for drafting one.
+The following is an overview of best practices for drafting one.

 Now that you know what a privacy policy should look like, let’s create one using the insights provided above.